Medicinal Plants Used For Water Purification

 There are other seeds like moringa seed, jackfruit seed, and java plum seed that play an equally effective role in purifying water.
 Passing water through banana peels and plant xylem can also help in removing impurities.

-Aquatic plants like water lilies are very useful in temperate climate as they can remove carbon-dioxide from water.
+Aquatic plants like water lilies are very useful in temperate climates as they can remove carbon-dioxide from water.
 Hence the water becomes less acidic and tastes better.

 error: Content is protected !!